yasirkula/GreenHellMods/README.md

 **Available at:** https://modapi.survivetheforest.net/mod/210/quick-eating

 Quickly eat foods on the ground or on a tree by holding the **ACTION** key.
 You can also quickly eat foods in the inventory by hovering the cursor over them and then pressing the **ACTION** key.
-In the rare case that the mod doesn't seem to work, try reloading the save.

 ## Runtime Inspector